CerryTsuki/PlumCherry/README.md

 # **PlumCherry**
 PlumCherry is a colorful and unique Discord theme, somewhat inspired by Y2K design.
-I made it for myself, but a lot of people wanted it, so here ya go!
+I made it for myself, but a lot of people wanted their hands on it, so there ya go i guess lol

 It's currently in a **Work in Progress** state, so a lot of things are currently not done or inconsistent with other elements.